kurotakazuki/mpl/README.md

 ```

 ## References
-These are references that I read.
-(I may have misunderstood the content because I haven't read some reference completely or have no reading comprehension.
-Please let me know if there are any mistakes.)

 - Alexander Birman.
 The TMG Recognition Schema.
 PhD thesis, Princeton University, February 1970
 - Alfred V. Aho and Jeffrey D. Ullman.
 The Theory of Parsing, Translation and Compiling - Vol. I: Parsing.
 Prentice Hall, Englewood Cliffs, N.J., 1972.
 - Bryan Ford.
 2002.
 Packrat parsing: a practical linear-time algorithm with backtracking.
 Ph.D.
 Dissertation.
 Massachusetts Institute of Technology.